prometheus-operator/kube-prometheus/docs/monitoring-external-etcd.md

 ---
+weight: 640
+toc: true
-title: "Monitoring external etcd"
+title: Monitoring external etcd
-description: "This guide will help you monitor an external etcd cluster."
-lead: "This guide will help you monitor an external etcd cluster."
-date: 2021-03-08T23:04:32+01:00
-draft: false
-images: []
 menu:
     docs:
-    parent: "kube"
+        parent: kube
-weight: 640
-toc: true
+lead: This guide will help you monitor an external etcd cluster.
+images: []
+draft: false
+description: This guide will help you monitor an external etcd cluster.
+date: "2021-03-08T23:04:32+01:00"
 ---

 When the etcd cluster is not hosted inside Kubernetes.
 This is often the case with Kubernetes setups.
 This approach has been tested with kube-aws but the same principals apply to other tools.

 Note that [etcd.jsonnet](../examples/etcd.jsonnet) & [static-etcd.libsonnet](../jsonnet/kube-prometheus/addons/static-etcd.libsonnet) (which are described by a section of the [Readme](../README.md#static-etcd-configuration)) do the following:
 * Put the three etcd TLS client files (CA & cert & key) into a secret in the namespace, and have Prometheus Operator load the secret.
 * Create the following (to expose etcd metrics - port 2379): a Service, Endpoint, & ServiceMonitor.

 # Step 1: Open the port